riddhi-rajput/Think_Schook_Analysis/README.md

 The repository remains safe for public sharing

 ### Tech Stack
-Python
+1)Python
-pandas
+2)pandas
-matplotlib
+3)matplotlib
-seaborn
+4)seaborn
-google-api-python-client
+5)google-api-python-client
-Power BI
+6)Power BI
-Jupyter Notebook
+7)Jupyter Notebook
-GitHub
+8)GitHub

 ### How to Use This Repository
-Clone the repository
+1)Clone the repository
-Install dependencies (pip install -r requirements.txt if needed) Add your own config.py with:
+2)Install dependencies (pip install -r requirements.txt if needed) 3)Add your own config.py with:
-API_KEY = "YOUR_API_KEY"
+4)API_KEY = "YOUR_API_KEY"
-Run the scraping notebook
+5)Run the scraping notebook
-Use the cleaned datasets for analysis or dashboards
+6)Use the cleaned datasets for analysis or dashboards

 ### Acknowledgements
 This project was inspired by the exceptional work of Think School, whose storytelling and educational content make complex business, geopolitical, and strategic subjects accessible to everyone.